furiousteabag/DotFiles/README.md

     cd DotFiles
     ./setup.sh
     ```
-2) Reboot
+2) Reboot in case of desktop and relogin in case of server
-3) Execute post setup script:
+3) Execute post setup script if on desktop:
     ```bash
     ./post_setup.sh
     ```